amartya18x/personal_website/_posts/2024-02-29-onlinedp-news.md

 ---

-Our preprint <a href="https://arxiv.org/abs/2402.16778">
+Two new preprints: on the problem of<a href="https://arxiv.org/abs/2402.16778">
-On the Growth of Mistakes in Differentially Private Online Learning: A Lower Bound Perspective</a> partially addresses the problem of separation between non-private and private online learning.
+separation between non-private and private online learning</a> and
+<a
+href="https://arxiv.org/abs/2402.14015"> machine unlearning beyond privacy concerns  </a> are online.